Robin van Persie: Fenerbahçe

 On 14 July 2015, Van Persie joined Turkish side Fenerbahçe on a three-year deal for a fee claimed by Fenerbahçe to be £3.84 million.
 He was assigned the number 10 shirt.
 He and his former United teammate Nani debuted two weeks later in a goalless home draw against Shakhtar Donetsk in the third qualifying round of the season's Champions League, with Van Persie a 68th-minute substitute for Moussa Sow.
 His league debut came on 14 August as a 60th-minute substitute for Fernandão in a 2–0 win at Eskişehirspor.
-Six days later, he scored his first goal for his new club: as a late substitute for Sow, he headed the only goal away to Atromitos Athens in the first leg of the Europa League play-offs, with his first of only two touches in the entire match.
+Six days later, he scored his first goal for his new club: as a late substitute for Sow, he headed the only goal away to Atromitos in the first leg of the Europa League play-offs, with his first of only two touches in the entire match.
 Van Persie scored his first domestic goal for the club on his first start on 23 August, finishing Nani's pass for the opening goal in a 1–1 draw at Çaykur Rizespor.

 Return to Feyenoord

 On 19 January 2018, Van Persie agreed to return to Feyenoord after cancelling his contract with Fenerbahçe.
-On 28 February, van Persie scored his 300th career goal in a victory that put Feyenoord into the 2017–18 KNVB Cup final.
-He also scored in the final later on 22 April as Feyenoord defeated 3–0 AZ Alkmaar to claim their 13th trophy.
+He made his first minutes since his return on 24 January 2018, as a substitute for Dylan Vente in a 1–1 draw against Utrecht in the Eredivisie.
+His first goal since his return followed on 8 February 2018, contributing to a 3–0 league win against Groningen.
+On 28 February, Van Persie scored his 300th career goal in a 3–0 victory against Willem II that put Feyenoord into the 2017–18 KNVB Cup final.
+He also scored in the final later on 22 April as Feyenoord defeated AZ 3–0 to claim their 13th trophy.

-In October 2018 he announced he would retire from football at the end of the 2018–19 season.
-On 3 March 2019 he scored his first hat-trick in the Eredivisie in a 4–0 win against FC Emmen.
+After the departure of Karim El Ahmadi, Van Persie was named Feyenoord's captain ahead of the 2018–19 season by head coach Giovanni van Bronckhorst.
+After goals against Excelsior and Heerenveen, he was named Eredivisie Player of the Month for his performances in August 2018.
+In October 2018, he announced he would retire from football at the end of the 2018–19 season.
+Van Persie became the oldest-ever player with two goals in De Klassieker on 27 January 2019, during a 6–2 wins against rivals Ajax.
+On 3 March 2019 he scored his first hat-trick in the Eredivisie in a 4–0 win against Emmen.
 On 12 May 2019, Van Persie played his last professional match as a footballer in a 2–0 home defeat against ADO Den Haag.
-He nearly played the entire match before being replaced by Dylan Vente in the 93rd minute of extra time.
-Feyenoord coach Giovanni van Bronckhorst had previously confirmed that this would be Van Persie's last match despite having one matchday left in that season's Eredivisie.
+He was replaced by Vente in the 93rd minute.
+Van Bronckhorst had previously confirmed that this would be Van Persie's last match, despite having one matchday left in that season's Eredivisie.